hzc0104/TheServeInServer-SPRING2024-SQA/REPO.md

 ### Pre-Commit file Screenshot
 <img width="658" alt="Screenshot 2024-04-28 at 11 02 47 PM" src="https://github.com/hzc0104/TheServeInServer-SPRING2024-SQA/assets/164685184/874e8bfb-858a-4796-b703-6c7f42b41ffb">

+Output of the security vulnerabilities are present in the output.csv file.

 ### Report
 Our knowledge came from the collection of each other and the given workshops throughout the semester.
 First we unzippped the file, we created a file within .git/hooks/pre-commit to run a scan on all security weaknesses using the code: bandit . -r, creating a fuzz.py file, integrating forensics, with continous integration into github.
+Overall, this project has a taught us a lot on software quality assurance and the different ways we can approach a program.